monadosquito/runner/README.md

 ## Notes

 - Character collisioning with objects causes [effects](#table-5).
+- Whenever the game is quited, current racing progress is saved.
+- Whenever the game is entered and a racing progress saving file is present, it is loaded.
 - Whenever the hit points are `0`, then a current racing progress is discarded and the `Main` menu is opened.